Microsoft has finally released .NET Framework 5.0 Stable .NET Framework is required to run programs developed in Visual Studio 2019 or above.

 What is .NET Framework 5?

 .NET Framework 5 is the next iteration of .NET Framework.
-The apps developed in .NET Framework need a runtime to run on any compatible computer.
+Apps developed in .NET Framework requires a runtime to run on any compatible computer.
 The development can be done in Visual Studio.
 Version 5 specifically requires Visual Studio 2019.

 New features and improvements

-Some of the significant new features and enhancements in the .NET Framework 5.0 RC2 includes the following:
+Some of the significant new features and enhancements in the .NET Framework 5.0 include the following:

 - 3 new patterns in C# 9.